citynorman/altdata/part2-tutorial.md

 If you've followed [tutorial steps 1-3](https://github.com/citynorman/augvest201807/blob/master/part1-tutorial.md), you have obtained and loaded all files from vendorX.
 You can start preprocessing data for analysis.
 We will be using pandas to do this.

-# todo: upload combined file

-FYI: In case you haven't finished tutorial part 1, use [this file](https://s3-us-west-2.amazonaws.com/datasci-finance/data/machinedata-2018-01.csv) and load into pandas.
+FYI: In case you haven't finished tutorial part 1, use [this file](https://s3-us-west-2.amazonaws.com/datasci-finance/data/vendorX-combined.pq) and load into pandas using dask `df=dd.read_parquet('vendorX-combined.pq').compute()`.

 ### Step 4: Preprocess Data